bmanders716/bmanders716.github.io/cookbook.md

 _Ingredients_--1 hare.
                Some veal forcemeat.
-               Ω†lb. of gravy beef.
+               Ì†¨b. of gravy beef.
                1 pint of water.
                1 onion.
-               1†oz. of flour.
+               1‡Ø∫. of flour.
                Pepper and salt.

 _Method._--Stuff the belly of the hare with the forcemeat, and sew it